-The Society has always been a volunteer based organisation with around 40 volunteers who contribute in excess of 100,000 hours of their own time annually.
+Launceston Benevolent Society has always been a volunteer-based organisation with around 40 volunteers who contribute in excess of 100,000 hours of their own time annually.

 Volunteers are the backbone of our organisation and without them, much of the work we do would not be possible.
 Each year, Australian community members and our corporate partners, volunteer their time, skills and energy to help us unlock opportunities for thousands of disadvantaged families.

 Frequently Asked Questions…